- Last updated: February 2023

 2.8.
 If an applicant is guaranteed University Accommodation and they decline a room offer, the guarantee will be deemed as having been met.
 Where requested, the Accommodation Service will place the application on a waiting list and endeavour to provide a new room offer, subject to availability and in line with section 4.9 of this policy.

 2.9.
 University Accommodation consists of rooms managed by either the University or by a private provider.
-Students who accept University Accommodation managed by a private provider are subject to the terms and conditions of the private provider’s tenancy agreement, which may differ from the terms of the Student Accommodation Licence Agreement for University managed-accommodation.
+Students who accept University Accommodation managed by a private provider are subject to the terms and conditions of the private provider’s tenancy agreement, which may differ from the terms of the Campus Licence Agreement.

 3.1.
 Places in University accommodation are allocated according to the University Accommodation Guarantee and the priority categories detailed below.

 3.2.1 The University guarantees to offer a place in University accommodation to applicants who fulfil all of the following eligibility criteria (“Eligible”).
 These include applicants who:

 - (i) hold either a conditional or unconditional offer and have made the University their First (Firm) choice University

 - (ii) join the University for the first time in their first year of an undergraduate or foundation course